 5. Elements of Style by Erin Gates

-Erin was one of the first home design bloggers that I found, and her book was one of the first interior design books that I bought.
+Erin was one of the first home design bloggers that I found, and Elements of Style was one of the first interior design books that I bought.
 While her style is generally a bit more glam than mine, I still find tons of inspiration for ideas that I’d love to use in my home.
 The images from her book are beautiful!
 This is one that I can just pull of the bookshelf, flip through, and be inspired.

 6. The Perfectly Imperfect Home by Deborah Needleman